nathanwoulfe/Plumber-2/DOCS.md

 #### History
 The History sub-section provides a chronological audit trail of workflow activity for the current node.
 The Detail button in the right-most column launches an overlay with similar content to that displayed on the Active workflow sub-section.

-### Button drawer

-Plumber replaces the default Umbraco button set in the editor drawer.
-Depending on user permissions, content state and workflow state, the button set will display one of the following:

-- Save
-- Request publish
-- Approve changes

-The button set dropdown will include additional options:

-- Reject changes
-- Cancel workflow
-- Request unpublish

-Plumber overrides Umbraco's user/group publishing permissions.
-Provided the user has permission to update the node, they will be able to intiate a workflow process on that node.
-Plumber essentially shifts Umbraco from a centrally administered publishing model (ie controlled by a site administrator) to a distributed model, where editors publish content based on their responsibilities assigned through inclusion in workflows.

-In cases where the content is already in a workflow, a notification is displayed next to the button set.
-For nodes where the workflow has been disabled, the default Umbraco options are displayed.

 ### Offline approval - v1.1.0+